criticalmaps/criticalmaps-ios/README.md

-# Critical Mass iOS App
+# Critical Maps iOS

+App for Critical Mass.

 > Critical Mass has been described as 'monthly political-protest rides', and characterized as being part of a social movement.
 >